kishkoigor/kishkoigor/README.md

 ### Hi there 👋
 I'm former student of Kyiv Polytechnic Institute, Faculty of Informatics and Computer Science. \
-Most experienced in front-end development, had several projects with backend and db in university, and developed interaction with blockchain for front-end purposes
+Most experienced with front-end, had several projects with backend and db in university, and developed interaction with blockchain for front-end purposes

 📫 How to reach me: [Telegram](https://t.me/catskin)
 <!--